 3. Take a trip to the Boulder beach to see the penguins.

 All my life, I thought I could only see penguins in Antarctica.
 So imagine my surprise when I learned that South Africa (of all places) have their own penguins.
 Simon Town where the Boulder beach is, is only one hour away from the downtown.
-And Boulder beach does not only have cute penguins (although they are stinky AF), the boulders are also pretty amazing and quite a work to get to.
+And Boulder beach does not only have cute penguins (although they are stinky AF), it is also child friendly destination in Cape Town.

 4. Book a safari